 Benchmark Assessments: Test Format

 50/50: Assessments continue even after an incorrect response is given.
-Student starts with three choices.
+The student starts with three choices.
 If an incorrect answer is given, one distractor is removed and they are presented with two choices – 50/50.
 If the student selects the incorrect choice again, the assessment will advance to the next question.

 Errorless: Assessments continue even after an incorrect response is given.
-Student starts with three choices.
+The student starts with three choices.
 If an incorrect answer is given or no response, one distractor is removed and they are presented with two choices.
 If the student selects the incorrect choice again or does not respond, another distractor is removed.
-They are then presented with the final and correct choice.
+They are then presented with the final correct choice.
 Service providers may select no response if the student does not respond at each step given the appropriate wait time.
 When a correct response is selected, the assessment will move to the next question.

 Level 2 & 3

 Each section of the Level 2–3 Checkpoints receives a composite score.
-Twelve points for Content, Reading, Mathematics and Word Recognition.
+Twelve points for Content, Reading, Mathematics, and Word Recognition.
 An itemized summary may be viewed to identify test items and skill areas of strengths and weaknesses.

 Level 1 Checkpoints receive 2 composite scores: one measuring responsiveness and one measuring accuracy.
 The Responsiveness composite score results in a percentage of test items responded to and measures improvement in student’s active response mode.
 The Accuracy composite score consists of 12 points for Content, Reading, and Mathematics.
 An itemized summary may be viewed to identify test items and skill areas of strength and weakness.